 The wingspan of the Spanish Marbled White ranges between 4.5 and 5cm.
 The lovely specimen shown above was photographed by Rob Petley-Jones at Benagil, in the Algarve region of Portugal.
-We saw the specimen shown on the left near Carvoiero, less than 2km from the Algarve coastal cliffs, in early April..
+We saw the specimen shown above near Carvoiero, less than 2km from the Algarve coastal cliffs, in early April..

 This butterfly is not recorded from Britain or Ireland.

 On mainland Europe the Spanish Marbled White occurs in Spain and Portugal and in coastal countries of north Africa, with the greatest concentrations on the western side.

 In the Balkans another similar butterfly could be confused with Melanargia ines, and that is the Balkan Marbled White, Melanargia larissa.

 The larval foodplants are grasses - most commonly Heath False Brome, Brachypodium pinnatum, but quite often also other 'brome' grass species.

 The Spanish Marbled White produces just a single brood.
 Depending on location and in particular on altitude above sea level, the adults emerge between early April and the end of June.